Kirchhoff-Machines/pyrkm/docs/energy_consumption.md

 ## Overview

 This documentation provides an overview of the `energy_consumption` [submodule](https://github.com/Kirchhoff-Machines/rkm_energy) and its components.
-The submodule is designed to handle various measurements related to energy consumption and to produce the data reported in the paper XXX.
+The submodule is designed to handle various measurements related to energy consumption and to produce the data reported in the [paper](https://arxiv.org/abs/2509.15842).

-For the purpose of the study XXX, we consider only the energy consumed by: (i) the **circuit structure** of the RKM, which can be measured analytically using Kirchhoff's laws, and (ii) the **matrix multiplication on a computer**, the simplest operation behind the RKM, for which we introduce specific tools in this submodule.
+For the purpose of the [study](https://arxiv.org/abs/2509.15842), we consider only the energy consumed by: (i) the **circuit structure** of the RKM, which can be measured analytically using Kirchhoff's laws, and (ii) the **matrix multiplication on a computer**, the simplest operation behind the RKM, for which we introduce specific tools in this submodule.

 ## Tools and Limitations